 If you partner with Reunion Marketing, you are already in the queue for the migration to Google Analytics 4 and your Client Success Specialist will be providing you with updates as we make progress.

 Not a client, we’d be happy to assist you with the new setup and even tracking capabilities involved with Google Analytics 4.
-If you’re attending the Digital Dealer Tampa show, we’ll be helping any and all who come to our booth and want the assistance!
-If you’re reading this after the May 2022 show, reach out to us at firstname.lastname@example.org and we’ll get you started with this migration process.
+Reach out to us at email@example.com and we’ll get you started with this migration process.